← Universal methodology

 • Incident categories created ad hoc with no resolver group capacity validation — routing to chronically overloaded queues

-DOMAIN CONNECTOR Jira Service Mgmt data ingested SCOUT AGENT Applies 3 universal assessment questions Ownership · Explicitness · Failure modes READINESS SCORE 1–10 Service Governance Score — delivered into your Jira or ServiceNow instance sidebar STOP GO → Stage 2
+DOMAIN CONNECTOR Jira Service Mgmt data ingested SCOUT AGENT Applies 3 universal assessment questions Ownership · Explicitness · Failure modes READINESS SCORE 1–10 Service Governance Score — delivered into your Jira or ServiceNow instance sidebar STOP GO → Add-on 2

-Stage 2 — Architect Agent
+Add-on 2 — Architect Agent

 What the blueprint delivers for Service management.